Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Methods

 \subsection{Scaling rule for parameter transfer}

 We now present our transfer procedure.
 An overview is shown in Fig.~\ref{fig:schematic}.
 As the intuition developed above suggests, to transfer QAOA parameters from unweighted to weighted MaxCut instances, we must rescale the parameters to account for the change in the objective function values.
-We account for this change by incorporating the the average edge weight (following the intuition outlined above) and the average degree of the graph.
+We account for this change by incorporating the average edge weight (following the intuition outlined above) and the average degree of the graph.
 The parameter scaling with the average degree improves performance when transferring parameters between different graphs; it has been observed previously for the unweighted MaxCut and the SK model~\cite{Ozaeta2021IsingQAOA,Farhi2020SK,Wang2018} and proven rigorously in the infinite-size limit~\cite{2110.10685,2110.14206}.
-Consider a dataset of preoptimized parameters $\{\bm\beta^{*}_j, \bm\gamma^{*}_j\}_{j=1}^N$ for $N$ unweighted graphs.
-We begin by rescaling the parameters in the dataset using the average degree $d_j$ of the graph: